Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ICR 3.2.1 Championship

-ICR 220.127.116.11 At the conclusion of the leagues, there shall be Northern and Southern Championship Qualifier events.
-These shall comprise of all league winning 1st teams from the relevant leagues, plus from the ‘North’ the best performing 1st team finishing as runners-up and from the ‘South’ the two best performing 1st teams finishing as runners-up.
+ICR 184.108.40.206 At the conclusion of the leagues, there shall be Northern and Southern Championship Qualifier events.
+These shall comprise of all league winning 1st teams from the relevant leagues, plus the two best performing 1st teams finishing as runners-up from both the ‘North’ and the ‘South’.
 The best performing runners-up shall be determined by Net Run Rate (NRR).

 ICR 3.2.2 Trophy

-ICR 126.96.36.199 At the conclusion of the leagues, there shall be Northern and Southern Trophy Qualifier events.
-These shall comprise of any league winning 2nd teams from the relevant leagues, plus all 2nd teams finishing as runners-up.
-If this does not produce a full draw of eight teams for either region, then the best performing 2nd teams finishing in 3rd place and so on (determined by NRR) shall be added until a full draw is achieved.
+ICR 22.214.171.124 At the conclusion of the leagues, there shall be Northern and Southern Trophy Qualifier events.
+These shall comprise of any league winning non-1st teams from the relevant leagues, followed by the best performing teams (whether 1st team, 2nd team or otherwise) finishing as runners-up until a full draw of eight teams in that region has been achieved.
+If this does not produce a full draw of eight teams for either region, then the best performing teams finishing in 3rd place and so on shall be added until a full draw is achieved.
+The best performing teams shall be determined by Net Run Rate (NRR).

 ICR 3.3 Women’s leagues The competition will consist of regionalised leagues.
 Each league will comprise of between five and nine teams playing each other once at central venues on set match days, though this may vary subject to entry numbers.